glebtsereteli/GMRoomLoader/docs/pages/api/payload/getters.md

 > `payload.GetTilemap(layerName)` ➜ :Id.Tilemap: or :Undefined:

-Returns the created Tilemap ID from the given layer name, or :Undefined: if not found.
+Returns the ID of the created Tilemap from the given layer name, or :Undefined: if not found.

 | Parameter | Type | Description |
 | --- | --- | --- |